mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-data-basics.md

       We'll look at examples for each, and discuss use of the `include` queryParam for requesting inclusion of related records.
     item_type: lecture
     start_time: '9:30'
     duration: 30
-  - title: Basic Objects, Errors and Metadata
-    description: We'll work through some examples of how basic objects are defined, according to the JSON-API standard.
-    item_type: lecture
-    start_time: '9:00'
-    duration: 30
 - title: Building Requests
   description: Ember-data adapters are responsible for building URLs, and making other